SuitUp/python-test/README.md

   I would have done part 3, but ommitting part 2 felt not so good!

-  Thank you andI enjoyed working on this assignment, hope for a great response!
+  Thank you and I enjoyed working on this assignment, hope for a great response!